Arteaga2k/problema3/app/Twig/doc/filters/escape.rst

     {{ user.username|escape }}

-For convenience, the ``e`` filter is defined as an alias:
+For convenience, the ''e'' filter is defined as an alias:

 .. code-block:: jinja

     {{ user.username|e }}

-The ``escape`` filter can also be used in other contexts than HTML thanks to an optional argument which defines the escaping strategy to use:
+The ''escape'' filter can also be used in other contexts than HTML thanks to an optional argument which defines the escaping strategy to use:

 .. code-block:: jinja